SIN

 Acedia Edition / Avaritia Edition / Gula Edition / Invidia Edition / Ira Edition / Luxuria Edition / Superbia Edition

-The standard edition of Sin was pressed on seven vinyl variants—each carefully chosen to reflect the thematic tones of the record.
+The standard edition of Sin was pressed on seven vinyl variants each carefully chosen to reflect the thematic tones of the record.
 While the album descends through a spiritual and emotional hell, these variants serve as tactile, visual reflections of that experience.
 Nothing here is arbitrary.
 Color, texture, and contrast were selected to embody the psychological palette of Sin.

-Each variant corresponds to one of the Seven Deadly Sins—not just in name, but in form.
+Each variant corresponds to one of the Seven Deadly Sins.
+Not just in name, but in form.
 The records themselves become representations of the very vices the album explores.
-These are not just objects—they are manifestations of gluttony, greed, wrath, sloth, pride, lust, and envy.
+These are not just objects they are manifestations of gluttony, greed, wrath, sloth, pride, lust, and envy.

 Each edition was pressed on 180g vinyl and was limited to 150 copies through A Thousand Arms Music and dunk!records.